 Please click the links below for an overview of Trinity’s Career’s Plans:

-This is delivered through timetabled Careers based LIFE lessons, individual support and a programme of in house, evening and weekend careers events.
+This is delivered through timetabled Careers based PD lessons, individual support and a programme of in house, evening and weekend careers events.
 Individual subject departments are also keen to relate their subject to the world of work though careers linked displays and regularly invite former students, working parents and local employers into the classroom.